 If an application is denied again at the reconsideration stage, then you may request a hearing before an Administrative Law Judge (ALJ).
+This is where many cases are won.
 At this stage, obtaining representation from a Social Security disability lawyer is highly recommended, and statistics show that applicants who are represented by an attorney at this stage have greater success.
 An attorney can help develop medical evidence and prepare you for the hearing.
 The approval rate in Florida at the hearing stage is 48.3 percent.
-However, the wait time for a hearing is much longer than the wait at the previous stages and in Florida the wait is currently over one year.
+However, the wait time for a hearing is much longer than the wait at the previous stages and in Florida the wait is currently about 18 months.

-If you receive an unfavorable decision from the Administrative Law Judge at your hearing, then you may appeal to the Social Security Appeals Council.
+If you receive an unfavorable decision from the Administrative Law Judge at your hearing, and you believe the judge made an error, then you may appeal to the Social Security Appeals Council.
 If the Council believes your case was decided incorrectly, the decision can be reversed or sent back to the judge for further proceedings.

 A final possible stage in appealing a decision is filing a lawsuit in federal district court.

 Please Note: We have opened up comments on this article so that you may ask additional questions if you wish, and we will try to answer them as we are able.
 Any answers are for informational purposes only; they do not constitute legal advice and do not establish an attorney-client relationship.

 The information on this website does not constitute legal advice.
 Your use of this website, including the email contact form or comments form, does not establish an attorney-client relationship.
 In Florida, Brendan Conley practices Social Security disability law exclusively.
 Copyright Brendan Conley 2013-2017.